Back to Book

 When to Invest in Eval Engineering

 Not every AI project needs the full lifecycle on day one.
-The investment should match the risk.
+Match the investment to the risk.

 Low stakes + low volume: Internal tools, experimental features, non-customer-facing applications.
 Basic evals are sufficient.
 Your time is better spent elsewhere.